Tres Coronas

-Tres Coronas (alternatively known by the nickname Triple Crown) were a group of three MCs, formed in early 2001 in Queens, New York, composed of the New Yorker/Colombian Luis Alfonso Fonseca known as PoNchO or P.N.O a.k.a.
-Guajiro, the French/Colombian Sébastian Rocca known as Rocca a.k.a.
-El Chief, and the New Yorker/Dominican José Alberto Collado known as Reychesta a.k.a.
-Secret Weapon.
+Tres Coronas (alternatively known by the nickname Triple Crown) were a group of three MCs, formed in 2001 in Queens, New York, composed of the New Yorker/Colombian Luis Alfonso Fonseca known as P.N.O., the French/Colombian Sébastian Rocca known as Rocca, and the New Yorker/Dominican José Alberto Collado known as Reychesta.
 Their music deals with issues of everyday life.
 Their best-known songs are off their albums Red Mixtape and Nuestra Cosa.
 Some of their hit tracks are "Falsedades", "Envidias", "Ahora O Nunca".
 Different producers such as Artwell Smart, Gallegos, Chaze, Shakim and others worked on their albums and projects.